 - Most of the content that used to be free on Calm is now locked behind the premium membership paywall.

 One of these or any other may be your reason for wanting to get acquainted with some quality alternatives to the app.
-Are there other apps like Calm that are free?
 Here are some of the best of them that you will come across.

 Also Read: Best Apps Like Facetune